Wondering why your toilet won’t flush?

 The Inlet Holes are Blocked

 Under the rim of the toilet, near the back, are inlet holes that fill your bowl up with water as it flushes.
-These can get clogged with sediment over time and need to be cleaned out to continue working and flowing properly.
+These can get clogged with sediment or mineral deposits over time and need to be cleaned out to continue working and flowing properly.

 Use a pointed object like an awl, or if you have nothing else, people will cut a wire hanger to use.
 Gently use the pointed end of the tool of your choosing to clean out the inlet holes of dirt, sediment, scale, etc. Be careful to not push too hard and go through the hole too far and crack the toilet or hole.
 Some people wear gloves when they do it, so they don’t have to worry about bacteria or debris on their hands.
 Either way, use good hygiene and clean gently to avoid any mishaps.

 The drain line needs to have a proper slope in order to flush down waste.
 Many things can keep pipes from sloping properly or being installed correctly.
 The line needs to be clear between your drain pipe and the septic tank.
 If you have large trees or rocky soil, you should be mindful of tree roots or rocks moving and either penetrating or blocking your drain lines.
 Plumbers will be able to run a camera through your pipes to determine if there is a blockage along the line.